-A Higher Education Institution (HEI) is governed by a board.
+A HEI is governed by a board.
 The governing board is responsible for ensuring the effective management of the HEI and for planning its future development.
 It is ultimately responsible for all the affairs of the institution.
 These boards consist of a chair and no more than 14 other members.
 Eight of the members are external members appointed by the Government on the proposal of the higher education institution.

 The Government always appoints the chairperson of the board and the board then elects a vice-chairman.
 The Vice-Chancellor must always be a member of the board.

 A vice-chancellor is appointed by the Government to manage the day-to-day running of a HEI for a maximum of six years.
 A pro-vice-chancellor is appointed for a maximum of six years.

 HEIs enjoy a great deal of freedom within the framework of the statutes, ordinances and regulations laid down by the Government.
 HEIs can make decisions about the following:

 - Organisation of the HEI into units and decision-making bodies

 - Allocation of government funding within the organisation

 - Quality assurance procedures

 - Content and design of courses and study programmes

 - Number of available places on courses and study programmes